MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

           - `[TimeZone <IMicrosoftGraphTimeZoneBase>]`: timeZoneBase
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[Name <String>]`: The name of a time zone.
 It can be a standard time zone name such as 'Hawaii-Aleutian Standard Time', or 'Customized Time Zone' for a custom time zone.
-      - `[ManagedAppRegistrations <IMicrosoftGraphManagedAppRegistration1[]>]`: Zero or more managed app registrations that belong to the user.
+      - `[ManagedAppRegistrations <IMicrosoftGraphManagedAppRegistration[]>]`: Zero or more managed app registrations that belong to the user.
         - `[Id <String>]`: Read-only.
         - `[AppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
           - `[(Any) <Object>]`: This indicates any property can be added to this object.